-Help us raise awareness for child poisoning from Cannabis Candies by downloading and printing this flyer.
-Then hand it out to schools, churches, health departments, law enforcement, elected officials, stake holders, and other community organizations and members.
-Don’t forget to hand it out to trick-or-treaters for Halloween!
+A Trick Not A Treat.
+Help us raise awareness for child poisoning from Cannabis.
+Hand this flyer out to schools, churches, health departments, law enforcement, elected officials, stakeholders, and other community organizations and members.
+Including trick-or-treaters for Halloween!

 Marijuana Intoxication in Children